Skip to Main Content

 Rothair's edict.--The laws of King Grimwald.--The laws of King Liutprand.--The laws of King Ratchis.--The laws of King Aistulf.

-However, as Italy, its scholars, universities, libraries & practitioners, played very prominent roles in the development of western European legal culture, please consult the other pages in this guide for various aspects of pre 1500 Italian law & teaching.
+As Italy, its scholars, universities, libraries & practitioners, played prominent roles in the development of western European legal culture, please consult the other pages in this guide for various aspects of pre 1500 Italian law & teaching.

 Legal scholarship